 On February 28, 2012, the Company increased the number of authorized shares of capital stock to 400,000,000, and the number of authorized shares of common stock to 395,000,000 and effected a one-for-eight reverse stock split.
-All per share amounts and calculations in this report reflect that one-for-eight reverse stock split.
+All share and per share amounts and calculations in this report reflect the one-for-eight reverse stock split.